 In the medium and high frequency bands (2) of the most common distress communications types are voice radio and Digital Selective Calling (DSC) alerts with DSC becoming the preferred method of initiating distress communications before switching over to voice communications.

-When using DSC, the simple push of the distress alert button on a MF/HF-SSB radio that is tied into a GPS, you automatically transmit all the information needed to initiate a search.
+When using DSC, the simple push of the distress alert button on a MF/HF-SSB radio that is tied into a GPS, you automatically transmit all the information needed to initiate a search or response to an emergency situation aboard your vessel.
 When the situation allows, the use of both DSC and voice communications in combination is the preferred method and will probably result in a faster response.

-The following MF & HF marine radio frequencies have been set aside by the ITU as distress, safety, and hailing frequencies.
+The following MF & HF marine radio frequencies have been set aside by the ITU as Distress, Urgency, Safety, and Hailing frequencies.
 These frequencies are internationally accepted and can be used for ship to shore and ship to ship hailing, broadcasting of marine safety information, and sending distress calls.
 They are guarded by most nations of the world and these frequencies will be found pre-programed into all newer MF/HF-SSB Marine Radios.

 |Ship Transmit||Ship Receive||Simplex/Duplex||USB/LSB|